European banks struggle to solve toxic shipping debt problem

 "The belief that the regulators will allow the banks to go back to creating the disaster they created five, 10 years ago -- I think is highly unlikely," Citi's Parker told a Capital Link shipping conference in March.

-German state-controlled lenders known as landesbanken, including HSH and NordLB, are among the hardest hit.
+German state-controlled lenders known as landesbanken, including HSH and NordLB [NDLG.UL], are among the hardest hit.

 HSH was forced to take a second bailout from its public-sector owners because of provisions for bad shipping loans, and has to be privatised under European state-aid rules by the end of February 2018.